 If your child is admitted for an overnight stay, catering staff will come round to take their order for breakfast, lunch and evening meal.
 Please be aware we are unable to order hot meals from catering after 17:30 but can offer a small selection of snacks after this time.
 For children/young people attending day case surgeries, we can provide a packed lunch and snacks.
-There is limited fridge space available in the parent’s kitchens for you to bring your own food in, and are further food outlets in the wider hospital, some of which are open 24 hours (link to restaurant/catering).
+There is limited fridge space available in the parent’s kitchens for you to bring your own food in, and are further food outlets in the wider hospital, some of which are open 24 hours click here for more information.

 Children's Hospital visiting times